kekyo/Compat/README.md

 ----

 ## Tips

+### Build .NET Framework assembly on Linux or others

 When you want to build .NET Framework project in Linux and other non-Windows environment, that package supports ability for referencing of .NET Framework assemblies: